LLM-Tests-Checker/Web-Client/README.md

 # LLM Test Checker

-This is an application which is client for our service.
+This is an application that is a client for our service.
-Web app has built with React framework, using service-sliced architecture.
+The web application is built using the React framework, using a service-separated architecture.
-This app is in hosts white-list for mono-backend.
+This application is on the white list of hosts for the mono backend.

 ### Layouts